-We are gradually moving away from understanding wayfinding as simple being a cognitive only process to understanding it as really being a far more dynamic process that takes place most often also in social environments.
+We are gradually moving away from understanding wayfinding as simply being a cognitive only process to understanding it as really being a far more dynamic process, which takes place most often in social environments.
 Moreover, wayfinding is clearly a practice that is much more than simple being something which exists for the benefit of the individual who needs to get from A to B, as I will explain below.
 Three key points I will discuss are:

-There are many more stakeholders that could be added and to really understand the dynamics of wayfinding design, it is very useful to appreciate this range of people’s who influence, guide and shape the process.Imagine, for example, the needs of an airport, a location which needs to be profitable in order to survive.
+There are many more stakeholders that could be added and, to really understand the dynamics of wayfinding design, it is very useful to appreciate this range of peoples who influence, guide and shape the process.Imagine, for example, the needs of an airport, a location which needs to be profitable in order to survive.
 In the UK, many airports take a percentage of the income from sales that retail outlets make inside the airport.
 As a result, guiding passengers is not necessarily about guiding them via the quickest or most direct route.
-For airport owners, in other words, the best option for airport owners can be to guide passengers past key points of sale.
-Here the concept of ‘steering behaviour’ is used as signage and the design of the space is shaped so to increase sales.
-As you can see from this one simply example, routes are often not designed for the individuals benefit.
+For airport owners, in other words, the best option can be to guide passengers past key points of sale.
+Here, the concept of ‘steering behaviour’ is used, as signage and the design of the space is shaped so to increase sales.
+As you can see from this one simple example, routes are often not designed for the individual’s benefit.

 The cognitive, social and corporeal process and experience of locating, following or discovering a route through and to a given space.

 Read the article in full on Exploring an Absent Presence: Wayfinding as an Embodied Sociocultural Experience